mjschmidt271/koPP_particleCode/README.md

 Building with OpenMP does work on my personal Mac running Mojave with `gcc v12.0.0` and `libomp v11.0.0`, as well as on a couple of Linux workstations, using various gcc compilers.
 <!-- "brew info libomp" will give the openmp version if it was installed via Homebrew -->
 This is achieved by uncommenting the relevant lines in `config.sh` so that `export USE_OPENMP=True` and ensuring the proper compiler is pointed to with the environment variables below.
-If you are on an Apple machine, it is recommended to use the GCC compiler with compatible OpenMP.
+If you are on an Apple machine, it is recommended to use the __gcc__ compilers with compatible OpenMP.
 The easiest way to achieve this is with Homebrew, by running
 ```
 brew install gcc
 brew install libomp